peymanshahidi/minimum_wage/README.md

 ```
 The command `touch` here updates the timestamp of `analysis/plot_any_exper.R` which in turn would cause the recipe for `any_exper.pdf` to be re-run, as `plot_any_exper.R` is a dependency.

-## 2.2.
-Getting the Data
+## 3.2.
+Building the Project

-To get the data, you need to obtain a `.env` file from the author and put it in the `~/minimum_wage/writeup` folder.
+To get the data and build the project, you need to obtain a `.env` file from the author and put it in the `~/minimum_wage/writeup` folder.
 The `.env` file contains: 1) a private URL to the zipped and encrypted data, and 2) a key to decrypt the data.
 The `.env` file will look like this: